 Bangladesh suffers from both a shortage and geographic maldistribution of Human Resources for Health.
-There are only 8.3 health professionals per 10 000 population in Bangladesh, while the World Health Organization (WHO) recommends 44.5 skilled health professionals per 10 000 population.
+The country had four nurses and midwives and six physicians per 10 000 people in 2019 while the World Health Organization (WHO) recommends 44.5 skilled health professionals per 10 000 population.
 The availability of primary healthcare services and skilled healthcare professionals is very limited in rural areas in particular.

 ASTHA, formerly known as TARSAN, started in 2011 to address this gap in Bangladesh’s health sector.

-ASTHA is currently in its second four-year project phase (2019-2022).
-The project works in the four areas:
+ASTHA is currently in its third four-year project phase (2023-2026).
+The project works in the three areas:

-ASTHA Phase II (2019 – 2022) is being implemented in seven districts of Bangladesh – Nilphamari, Lalmonirhat and Rangpur in the north, Sunamganj and Sylhet in the north-east and Barguna and Patuakhali in the south.
+ASTHA Phase III (2023 – 2026) is being implemented in twelve districts of Bangladesh: Nilphamari, Lalmonirhat, Dinajpur, Rangpur, Gaibandha, and Bogura in the north, Sunamganj, Moulovibajar, and Sylhet in the north-east and Barishal, Barguna, and Patuakhali in the south..

 Improved healthcare services for people in remote communities